garvit3835/product-docs-feature/how-to-guides/cloud-services/aws/connect-to-a-documentdb-cluster.md

 # Amazon DocumentDB
-Connecting to DocumentDB running in the private subnet of AWS VPC from DevBox.
+Connecting to DocumentDB running in the private subnet of AWS VPC from your DevBox.

 ## Architecture Diagram: